 1 in 8 US women (about 12%) will develop breast cancer over the course of her lifetime.

-Every 13 minutes breast cancer is the second leading cause of cancer death among women.
-On average one woman will die of breast cancer.
+Breast cancer is the 2nd leading cause of cancer death among women.

 Every 2 minutes a woman in the US is diagnosed with breast cancer.